alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `open e d s m`: Opens EDSM in your default browser.
 * `open [the;] miner’s tool`: Opens https://edtools.ddns.net/miner in your default browser.
-* `set jump target`: Sets the jump target to the currently targeted system.
-  Distance will be written to the configured file.
 * `[start;stop] [EDISON;navigation]`: Hits `CTRL+ALT+E` which just so happens to
   be the start/stop hotkey I have set in E.D.I.S.O.N.
 * `[what’s;what is] left to [map;be mapped]`: Tells you which bodies EDDI thinks